 12 Essential Steps of the Design UX Process to Follow

-This blog will take you through the flow of the design UX lifecycle and for each step, you will be able to see what needs to be achieved at each stage of the whole process.
+This blog will take you through the flow of the design UX lifecycle, you will be able to see what needs to be achieved at each stage of the whole process.

 Have you ever been angry with a website or an app because you could not easily find the information that you wanted?
 Perhaps you could not get what you were searching for, or the page simply takes too long to load.
 You're not alone.
 This is why it is crucial to comprehend and thus apply a clear and coherent UX (user experience) design procedure.
 Whether you’re new and don’t know how to design and understand what user-friendly means or you need advice to make your design even better, you are in the right place.